blasagna/morse/README.md

 ## command line runner
 There is a command line executable which uses the morse library in cli/

+It also depends on termbox, which you can install using `go get github.com/nsf/termbox-go`

 ## learning Morse code

 There are many resources out there for learning Morse code, but one good one is [Hello Morse](https://experiments.withgoogle.com/collection/morse).